25 Practical Non-Toy Gifts for One-Year-Olds and Toddlers

 Clothes

-We all need clothes and it’s likely your child is growing into a new size or entering a new season!
+We all need clothes, and it’s likely your child is growing into a new size or entering a new season!
 A new pair of pajamas is always a fun gift, especially to wear on Christmas morning.

 Water Bottle

-Beautiful or fun hook for Entryway
+Beautiful or Fun Hook for Entryway

 Finding a fun or beautiful hook for the wall so your child can hang up their coat can be a wonderful way for the little people in your life to be independent and have a special space for their things.
-By preparing a space for them to hang their coat they will be able to independently hang items like their coat, backpack or umbrella.
+By preparing a space for them to hang their coat they will be able to independently hang items like their coat, backpack, or an umbrella.

 Mirror